kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ![more bad ideas](/assets/ai-game/ideation-2.png)
 *Still figuring it out*

-I settled on making a game that replicated part of the software development process.
-Specifically, figuring out what tasks to take on in a two week period called a sprint (they say you should write what you know).
+I settled on making a game that replicated the software development process.
+Specifically, figuring out what tasks to take on in a two-week sprint (write what you know).

 Basic concept: You're playing as a software engineer trying to meet deadlines.
 You have tasks on a sprint board that can succeed or fail.
 There's research to do, and choices to make between priorities.
 A decent place to start.
 Now, how to make it?
 And how to make it fun?